IntelLabs/nlp-architect/examples/reading_comprehension/README.md

 1. mkdir data

 2. Download the official SQuAD-v1.1 training (train-v1.1.json) and development(dev-v1.1.json) datasets  from here
-https://worksheets.codalab.org/worksheets/0x62eefc3e64e04430a1a24785a9293fff/ and place the extracted json files in the `data` directory.The terms and conditions of the data set license apply.
+https://worksheets.codalab.org/worksheets/0x62eefc3e64e04430a1a24785a9293fff/ and place the extracted json files in the `data` directory.
+For more information about SQuAD, please visit https://rajpurkar.github.io/SQuAD-explorer/.
+The terms and conditions of the data set license apply.
 Intel does not grant any rights to the data files.

 3. Download the GloVe pretrained embeddings from  http://nlp.stanford.edu/data/glove.6B.zip and copy "glove.6B.300d.txt" file into the  `data` directory.
 For more information about GloVe please visit https://nlp.stanford.edu/projects/glove/.
 The terms and conditions of the data set license apply.
 Intel does not grant any rights to the data files.